-This section reviews prior work on pseudoscience, misinformation, and other malicious activity on YouTube, the recommendation algorithm, and user personalization across the Web.
+This section reviews prior work on pseudoscience, misinformation, and other malicious activity on YouTube, the recommendation algorithm, and user personalization.

 Pseudoscience and Misinformation.
-The scientific community has extensively studied the phenomenon of misinformation and the credibility issues of online content [22].
-The majority of previous work focuses on analyzing misinformation and pseudoscientific content on other social networks [19, 34], although some study specific misinformative and conspiratorial topics on YouTube.
+The scientific community has extensively studied the phenomenon of misinformation and the credibility issues of online content [23].
+The majority of previous work focuses on analyzing misinformation and pseudoscientific content on other social networks [36, 21], although some study specific misinformative and conspiratorial topics on YouTube.

-For instance, Li et al. [25] study misinformation related to the COVID-19 pandemic on YouTube; they search YouTube using the terms "coronavirus" and "COVID-19," and analyze the top 75 viewed videos from each search term, finding 27.5%of them to be misinformation.
-Donzelli et al. [9] focus on misinformation surrounding vaccines that supposedly cause autism by performing a quantitative analysis of YouTube videos.
-Landrum et al. [23] investigate how users with varying science comprehension and attitude towards conspiracies are susceptible to Flat Earth arguments on YouTube.
+For instance, [26] study misinformation related to the COVID-19 pandemic on YouTube; they search YouTube using the terms "coronavirus" and "COVID-19," and analyze the top 75 viewed videos from each search term, finding 27.5% of them to be misinformation.
+[10] focus on misinformation surrounding vaccines that supposedly cause autism by performing a quantitative analysis of YouTube videos.
+[24] investigate how users with varying science comprehension and attitude towards conspiracies are susceptible to Flat Earth arguments on YouTube.
 They find that users with lower science intelligence and higher conspiracy mentality are more likely to be recommended Flat Earth-related videos.
-Last, Faddoul et al. [13] develop a classifier to detect conspiratorial videos on YouTube and use it to perform a longitudinal analysis of conspiracy videos simulating YouTube's autoplay feature, without user personalization.
-Our work extends prior research as we focus on multiple health-related and other traditional misinformation topics on YouTube.
+[14] develop a classifier to detect conspiratorial videos on YouTube and use it to perform a longitudinal analysis of conspiracy videos simulating YouTube's autoplay feature, without user personalization.
+[18] focus on the detection of misinformative videos related to prostate cancer and they collect 250 videos.
+Then, they use linguistic, acoustic, and user engagement features and they develop classifiers that can detect misinformative videos with 74% accuracy.
+[42] focus on the detection of COVID-19 misinformation videos on YouTube and they propose an NLP-based classifier that is based on the comments and the title of a video and can detect COVID-19 misinformative videos with 89.4%.
+Although this classifier has higher accuracy than our classifier, the fact that it is mainly based on the comments of a video is problematic; a malicious actor can manipulate the comments of a video while maintaining its content intact.

+Overall, our work extends prior research as we focus on multiple health-related and other traditional misinformation topics on YouTube.
 We present a classifier and a novel methodology which allow us to assess the effects of a user's watch history on YouTube's pseudoscientific recommendations in multiple parts of the platform.

 Malicious activity on YouTube.
 A substantial body of work focuses on detecting and studying malicious content on YouTube.
-Jiang et al. [18] investigate how channel partisanship affects comment moderation on YouTube.
-Zannettou et al. [47] propose a deep learning classifier for identifying videos on YouTube that use manipulative techniques to increase their views, i.e., clickbait.
-Agarwal et al. [2] present a binary classifier trained with user and video features to detect videos promoting hate and extremism on YouTube, while Mariconti et al. [28] build a classifier to predict, at upload time, whether a YouTube video will be "raided" by hateful users.
+[20] investigate how channel partisanship affects comment moderation on YouTube.
+[51] propose a deep learning classifier for identifying videos on YouTube that use manipulative techniques to increase their views, i.e., clickbait.
+[1] present a binary classifier trained with user and video features to detect videos promoting hate and extremism on YouTube, while [29] build a classifier to predict, at upload time, whether a YouTube video will be "raided" by hateful users.

 YouTube's Recommendation Algorithm and Audits.
-Zhao

-et al. [48] introduce a large-scale ranking system for YouTube recommendations, which ranks the candidate recommendations of a given video, taking into account user engagement and satisfaction metrics (e.g., video likes).
-Next, Ribeiro et al. [36] perform a large-scale audit of user radicalization on YouTube: they analyze videos from Intellectual Dark Web, Alt-lite, and Altright channels, showing that they increasingly share the same user base.
-Papadamou et al. [31] focus on detecting disturbing videos on YouTube targeting young children finding that young children are likely to encounter disturbing videos when they randomly browse the platform.
+[52] introduce a large-scale ranking system for YouTube recommendations, which ranks the candidate recommendations of a given video, taking into account user engagement and satisfaction metrics (e.g., video likes).
+Next, [38] perform a large-scale audit of user radicalization on YouTube: they analyze videos from Intellectual Dark Web, Alt-lite, and Alt-right channels, showing that they increasingly share the same user base.
+[32] focus on detecting disturbing videos on YouTube targeting young children finding that young children are likely to encounter disturbing videos when they randomly browse the platform.